-Swipe down from the top edge or right-click, and then select Health Tracker under the section Trackers.
+Swipe down from the top edge or right-click, then select Health Tracker under the Trackers section.

-Tap or click the Manage Trackers button at the top right corner and select/clear a particular tracker by tapping or clicking the tracker name.
+Tap or click the Manage Trackers button in the top-right corner and select/deselect a particular tracker by tapping or clicking the tracker name.

-Select the trackers that you want to use in the order you would want to display on the page from left to right.
-For instance, if you want to view Blood Pressure Tracker followed by the Cholesterol Tracker then you should unselect all the trackers and tap or click Blood Pressure followed by Cholesterol.
+Select the trackers you want to use in the order you would want them to be displayed on the page from left to right.
+For instance, if you want to view the Blood Pressure Tracker followed by the Cholesterol Tracker, you should deselect all the trackers and tap or click Blood Pressure followed by Cholesterol.

 The symptom checker allows you to choose a particular body part, choose from a list of related symptoms and then narrow down to a list of possible conditions, before reading about the individual conditions.

-Swipe down from the top edge or right-click, and then select Symptom Checker from the list.
+Swipe down from the top edge or right-click, then select Symptom Checker from the list.